Ravi0210/CRUD/README.md

-# PHP CRUD systeem
+# PHP CRUD system
-garage opdracht CRUD(Create, Read, Update en Delete)
+garage project with CRUD(Create, Read, Update en Delete) system.
+The system saves cars and clients and links the clients with their cars.